Performing Regular Tech SEO Checks with SE Ranking

 Task: Find 404 not-found errors and find any broken links leading toward those errors.
 Once found, you can fix the broken link and redirect the not-found error.

-As you scroll down SE Ranking’s audit report, in the sidebar menu select “Page analysis”.
+As you scroll down SE Ranking’s audit report, in the sidebar menu select Issue Report and then choose HTTP Status Codes.
 One issue reported here will be the number of pages with a 4xx response.

 Once you have the complete list of pages in error, you can go back to the detail list and link “view all” to see all the pages containing a broken link referencing this error.
+This is also available in the Issue Report, if you go to HTTP Status Code, filter to 4XX HTTP Status Codes, and then look at referring pages.
 That is very helpful and something SE Ranking does better than other SEO tools which tend to hide the source links pointing to the error.
 With this list, you can quickly run through each source link and update the broken links.

 Finding and Removing Low-Quality Content